 October 4 – December 31, 2019

-Join us to view at Gallery 212 the art of Maria Amalia Wood and Natalie Salminen Rude.
+Featuring the art of Maria Amalia Wood and Natalie Salminen Rude.
 The works of these artists re-engage forgotten artifacts, freshly showcasing and restoring their relevance for new audiences.
 Refreshments will be served.
-Please let us know you’ll be attending on our RE LIT Facebook Event page or email us.

 Natalie Salminen Rude